jqu224/Fan_Fount_hhkr102/sql_w3school/readme.md

   - process
 ---

-# 🍇 Take a look at the following scripts only once you have finished the intro level queries.
+# 🍇 Take a look at the following scripts once you have finished the intro level queries.

 source:  https://gist.github.com/fredbenenson/7bb92718e19138c20591